jolinajavier02/little-lemon-booking/README.md

 **Little Lemon Restaurant – Table Booking App**

----

 ### Caption:

 A simple React-based web application that allows users to book a table at the Little Lemon restaurant.
 This project demonstrates my understanding of front-end development concepts using React, form handling, state management with `useState`, and deploying a live site with GitHub Pages.
 Built and deployed as part of the Coursera Meta Front-End Developer Capstone Project.

----

-Let me know if you'd like to attach a screenshot or walkthrough video too — happy to help you finalize it!